NICOL: A Neuro-inspired Collaborative Semi-humanoid Robot that Bridges Social Interaction and Reliable Manipulation: Introduction

 The social interaction capabilities of NICOL are based on the well-evaluated design of its predecessor, the humanoid child-sized Neuro-Inspired COmpanion (NICO) \cite{KSMNHW17}.
-Like the NICO, the new NICOL has an articulated head that can express stylized facial expressions and focus its gaze on interaction partners or relevant elements of the shared workspace.
-While NICO has limited low-precision object manipulation abilities, NICOL can manipulate objects using two Robotis OpenManipulator-P arms, with adult-sized five-fingered Seed Robotics RH8D hands attached.
+Like NICO, NICOL has an articulated head that can express stylized facial expressions and focus its gaze on interaction partners or relevant elements of the shared workspace.
+While NICO has limited low-precision object manipulation abilities, NICOL can manipulate objects \mbox{using} two Robotis OpenManipulator-P arms with adult-sized five-fingered Seed Robotics RH8D hands attached.
 It has a workspace similar to an adult person and can handle everyday objects.

 In addition to the hardware, NICOL also features a software framework that is directed towards two groups of users---the roboticists that wish to work at a low level with a high degree of control, and the users from different backgrounds, like artificial intelligence, machine learning, cognitive modelling and human-robot interaction, that require a simpler and more abstract interface.
 Low-level control is delivered via the Robot Operating System (ROS) and provides a rich control interface with great customizability and extensibility.
 Manipulating and developing within a ROS workspace often requires many non-trivial software cross-dependencies and requires a certain level of expertise to navigate, use and maintain.
-For users with a less strong background in robotics, this workload overhead is not ideal, and a more lightweight system is desired.
-Furthermore, such users often demand a lightweight simulated version of the robot for performing rapid iterations of parallelised deep reinforcement learning experiments.
+For users with little background in robotics, a more lightweight system is desired.
+Furthermore, such users often demand a lightweight simulated version of the robot for performing rapid iterations of parallelized deep reinforcement learning experiments.
 NICOL meets the demands of both groups---roboticists and AI researchers.
 Its software offers a full ROS interface, but users can also connect to a front-end Python interface running on top of ROS, which enables them to directly use the robot without having to explicitly deal with ROS.
 In addition, we provide a simulated virtual version of NICOL.